uruba/FinanCalc/readme.md

 From the main *FinanCalc* object (whose instance you get by calling its static method *getInstance()*) you have to call the *getFactory()* method, which takes in the name of the factory class as a parameter of type *string* (you can find all the included factory classes in the *src/calculators/factories* directory).

-This method yields you the factory object, on which you can finally call the target factory method that produces the appropriate calculator instance for you.
+This method yields you the factory object, on which you can finally call the target factory method that produces the appropriate calculator instance for you (you can say that it is a factory of a factory of a desired result object – the reason for this "multi-layered factories" approach is laying ground for future extensibility of the calculator classes to provide more functionality whilst acting as a mid-layer between the top-most factory methods and the final result object).

 ```php
 use FinanCalc\FinanCalc;